seen = {}

 @eachSurface (s) -> s.stroke(stroke)

-The object model class.
-It stores Shapes
+return @The object model class.
+It stores Shapes, Lights, and other Models as

 well as a transformation matrix.